-Ref Strategic Issue Impact Areas affected Evidence Where & when issue discussed Resolution / Mitigation Monitoring Actions / Response Resulting Positive outcome Ref Summary of the issue (the topics below all should be considered along with any other locally identified strategic priority Description of why it is an issue for neighbouring authorities Details of the authorities affected by the issue Evidence to show there is an issue (including links to source documents) Details of where or how the issue was discussed (see also index of discussions with prescribed bodies and individual records of engagement) = How the issue will be monitored including key indicators and trigger points Agreed actions (including who lead & timescale) Expected positive outcome from agreed actions NPP F Para 156 link -Hom nes and jobs needed d in the area Scale of housing growth (Minimum of 867 dwellings per annum (dpa) + 56 dpa extra for shortfall from 2012 to start of plan, over the plan period) Higher levels of housing in York are coordinated with those of other authorities to meet overall requirements of the Objectively Assessed need within the SHMA and York Sub-area.
-There is a potential pressure on surrounding Districts to provide more housing Potential pressure on house prices in surrounding districts if objectively assessed needs are not fully met in York's Local Plan , or delivery is lower than trajectory geography • The SHMA (2016) shows that the York housing market area (HMA) is largely self-contained within the City of York local authority boundary but extends into Selby district.
+Ref Strategic Issue Impact Areas affected Evidence Where & when issue discussed Resolution / Mitigation Monitoring Actions / Response Resulting Positive outcome issue (the topics below why it is an issue for neighbouring authorities Details of the authorities affected by the issue d in the area Evidence to show there is an issue (including links to source documents) Details of where or how the issue was discussed (see also index of discussions with prescribed bodies and individual records of engagement) Details of how the issue can be overcome or managed How the issue will be monitored including key indicators and trigger points Agreed actions (including who lead & timescale) Expected positive outcome from agreed actions 1 Scale of housing growth (Minimum of 867 dwellings per annum (dpa) + 56 dpa extra for shortfall from 2012 to start of plan, over the plan period) Higher levels of housing in York are coordinated with those of other authorities to meet overall requirements of the Objectively Assessed need within the SHMA and York Sub-area.
+There is a potential pressure on surrounding Districts to provide more housing Potential pressure on house prices in surrounding districts if objectively assessed needs are not fully met in York's Local Plan, or delivery is lower than trajectory geography The SHMA (2016) shows that the York housing market area (HMA) is largely self- contained within the City of York local authority boundary but extends into Selby district.
 However, although the HMA that covers York extends into Selby District the housing need assessment is confined to the City of York unitary authority area.
-The travel to work analysis indicates very high levels of self-containment in York, with lower rates in Hambleton and Ryedale.
-The western parts of Ryedale are linked to York but the balance of evidence suggests Ryedale is a HMA in its own right 25/04/17 OHambleton District Council 11/05/16 OHighways Agency 29/07/13 ORyedale District Evidence and constraint mapping to determine coordinated housing levels that enable each authority to develop sustainably and address concerns relating to the potential for increased inward commuting.
-Supporting a more balanced provision of jobs and homes. (need to identify mechanism to monitor ensure this within Plan) Identifying impacts of specific allocations on adjacent authorities within the SHMA geography and York Sub-area Annual housing completions 5-year completions to trigger review of development targets Commuting patterns and traffic flows Public transport patronage data • City of York Council is progressing with the production of Local Plan in order to ensure sufficient suitable sites available within its local authority area boundary to meet the needs of an increasing population. (demographic-based OAHN). • Further consultation prior to issue of Publication draft plan general direction and purpose of the work undertaken by City of York to analyse the extent of the York housing market area (HMA) and information on housing land supply across the market area are all supported.
+The travel to work analysis indicates very high levels of self- containment in York, with lower rates in Hambleton and Ryedale.
+The western parts of Ryedale are linked to York but the balance of evidence suggests Ryedale is a HMA in its own right 25/04/17 • Hambleton District Council 11/05/16 • Highways Agency 29/07/13 • Ryedale District Evidence and constraint mapping to determine coordinated housing levels that enable each authority to develop sustainably and address concerns relating to the potential for increased inward commuting.
+Supporting a more balanced provision of jobs and homes. (need to identify mechanism to monitor ensure this within Plan) Identifying impacts of specific allocations on adjacent authorities within the SHMA geography and York Sub-area Annual housing completions 5-year completions to trigger review of development targets Commuting patterns and traffic flows Public transport patronage data City of York Council is progressing with the production of Local Plan in order to ensure sufficient suitable sites available within its local authority area boundary to meet the needs of an increasing population. (demographic-based OAHN).
+Further consultation prior to issue of Publication draft plan general direction and purpose of the work undertaken by City of York to analyse the extent of the York housing market area (HMA) and information on housing land supply across the market area are all supported.